jedandroby/jedandroby/README.md

 - 🔭 I’m currently working as a Manager for a local business renting and selling mopeds and scooters, helping owner with various projects.

-Enjoy watching my github contributions getting munched on by this virtual snake ;)
+Enjoy watching my github contributions getting eaten up by this virtual snake XD
 ![snake gif](https://github.com/jedandroby/jedandroby/blob/output/github-contribution-grid-snake.svg)

 <!--